yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 </code>
 </div>

-The `idle` function necessary for animation.
+The `idle` is here to change the states.
+There should never be any modification done in the `display` function.

 <div class="codehighlight">
 <code class="haskell">